 Break your meals

 The new mantra to eat fewer and frequent meals is exactly what you need to follow.
-Due to sluggish digestion in pregnancy, it becomes easier for your stomach to break down smaller food and prevents you from feeling full.
+Due to sluggish digestion or indigestion during pregnancy, it becomes easier for your stomach to break down smaller food and prevents you from feeling full.
 Having nourishing and healthy food at regular intervals to keep up with the energy that you require during pregnancy

 Watch how you eat